 SIDENOTE.
 While advertisers have DSPs, publishers have SSPs (Supply-Side Platforms).
 An SSP platform allows them to better manage their traffic inventory by connecting directly to numerous ad networks, ad exchanges, and DSPs.

 5. Ad Network vs. Ad Exchange vs. DSP

 |Traffic inventory limited by the platform’s network of Publishers.||Large traffic inventory from multiple Ad Networks.||Global traffic inventory sourced from multiple Ad Exchanges.|

 |Traditional pricing negotiations.||Real-Time Bidding System.||Automated Real-Time Bidding System.|

 |Low transparency regarding pricing & positioning of ads.||Hard to keep track of who buys your advertising space or displays your ads.||Steep learning curve.|

 So, you might be wondering, are these the final days of Ad Networks and Ad Exchanges?

 Well, probably not.

-When it comes down to comparing them, we can see that there aren’t that many differences between Ad Networks, Ad Exchanges, and DSPs.
-But that doesn’t mean they aren’t important.
+- When it comes down to comparing them, we can see that there aren’t that many differences between Ad Networks, Ad Exchanges, and DSPs.

-Despite its automation, DSPs will never be able to drop one of the most fundamental parts of the advertising – the human contact.
+- Despite their automation, DSPs will never be able to drop one of the most fundamental parts of the advertising – human contact.